eclipse-archived/ceylon-lang.org/documentation/tour/basics.md

     hello();

+Or you can run it directly from the command line:

+    ceylonc -src .
+    ceylon -run hello

 Ceylon doesn't have Java-style `static` methods, but you can think of toplevel methods as filling the same role.
 Ceylon has a very strict block structure - a nested block always has access to declarations in all